Minin and Pozharsky Square: The Soviet period

 After the Russian Revolution, the Annunciation Square was renamed into Soviet Square.
 All the church utensils were plundered in the Annunciation Cathedral and the Church of St. Alexius the Metropolitan, and a variety of commercial shops were opened in the buildings themselves.
 In the 1930s of the 20th century, both churches were demolished.
 Also bolsheviks was demolished, recently installed, a monument to Alexander II.
 For a long time, only an empty pedestal remained, but it was also decided to destroy it.

-In 1935-1937, the Leningrad Institute "Giprogor" developed a general plan for the socialist city of Gorky (the name of Nizhny Novgorod in the Soviet period), which implied a radical change in the existing planning structure.
+In 1935–1937, the Leningrad Institute "Giprogor" developed a general plan for the socialist city of Gorky (the name of Nizhny Novgorod in the Soviet period), which implied a radical change in the existing planning structure.
 Soviet Square at that time was designed round, its area significantly increased due to the demolition of some of the walls and towers of the Kremlin, which was perceived in those years as "a monument to avaricious feudalism and the tsarist autocracy, a witness to the terrible pages of the bloody past".
 The implementation of these projects was prevented by the outbreak of World War II in the Soviet Union.

 In 1943, at the regular meeting of the Gorky Regional Committee, it was decided to raise the morale of citizens, in the fight against Nazism.
 For this purpose, the first monument to Kuzma Minin was erected on the square.
 And it began to be called the Minin and Pozharsky Square.
-The citizens were inspired by such a gift.
-The townspeople always respected their ancestor very much and appreciated his feat.

 In 1985, the old monument to Minin was dismantled and sent to the restoration in Balakhna, where he remained.
 Four years later, in 1989, a new monument was erected by the Soviet sculptor Oleg Komov.

 Present time

 After the dissolution of the Soviet Union, in the early 1990s, single stalls and trading tents began to be installed on the square.
-However, they did not stand long.
 In the early 2000s, an initiative was launched in the city to eliminate small retail outlets in central squares and streets.

 In early 2009, the administration of the city and the region considered the projects for the reconstruction of the Minin and Pozharsky Square, proposed by investors.

-The projects provided for the construction of an underground shopping and entertainment center.
-It was also proposed to restore the Annunciation Cathedral and the Church of St. Alexius the Metropolitan.

 The change in the habitual form of the square was regarded as unacceptable.
 The town-planning council under the governor approved one of the projects, despite the need for many years of preliminary work of archaeologists, as well as the danger of deteriorating the transport situation due to the emergence of an additional center of attraction.